Paignton: Beaches

 Paignton beach and the nearby Preston Sands, which are continuous at low tide, are used for water sports including kite surfing and dinghy sailing.
 Both are sandy and gently shelving and have no strong currents, making them popular with swimmers and families.
 Both have green spaces immediately inland.
 Paignton Green has a pirate-themed Adventure Golf course and the Paignton Geoplay Park, a children's play area, which has the area's geology as its theme, inspired by the UNESCO Global Geopark of which Paignton is a part.
 Immediately to the east of Paignton Harbour is Fairy Cove, which has no facilities, but features good exposures of the Torbay Breccia, a red sandstone with pieces of rock which washed into it when the area was a desert.
 Also within the former Urban District of Paignton lies Goodrington which has another popular beach backed by Young's Park, with its boating lake, and a large outdoor waterpark, Splashdown Quaywest.
 Beyond Goodrington are Waterside and Saltern Coves, which have no facilities and are accessed through fields, followed by Broadsands, on the Brixham border.

 The reed beds found behind Broadsands beach are a haunt of the rare cirl bunting.
 Hollicombe beach, situated at Paignton's northern boundary with Torquay, features a geological stratotype at its northern end, known as the "Corbyn's Head Member" Elberry Cove is used by jetski enthusiasts, while Saltern Cove is a Site of Special Scientific Interest due to its distinctive geology and its marine biology.

 Transport

+Railway

-Paignton railway station is situated close to the shops and a short walk from the beach along Torbay Road.
-Train services are mainly provided by Great Western Railway and mainly consist of approximately half hourly services to Torquay, Newton Abbot, Exeter and Exmouth, with some longer distance services to Taunton, Bristol, Cardiff and London Paddington.
-CrossCountry normally provide services to Manchester but these have been curtailed to operate from Paignton to Bristol (one train) and Birmingham New Street (one train) from the winter December 2020 timetable due to COVID-19 travel restrictions.
-Queen's Park Station for the Dartmouth Steam Railway is adjacent to the main railway station on the beachside of the level crossing.
+Paignton railway station is situated close to the town centre and is a short walk from the beach along Torbay Road.
+Train services are provided mainly by Great Western Railway; these consist of approximately half-hourly services to Torquay, Newton Abbot, Exeter and Exmouth along the Riviera Line, with some longer distance services to Taunton, Bristol, Cardiff and London Paddington.
+CrossCountry provides two services per day currently to Manchester Piccadilly station via Bristol.

+Heritage

+Queen's Park station, for services on the Dartmouth Steam Railway, is adjacent to the main railway station on the beachside of the level crossing.
 A service of steam trains is provided from February to December, although it is daily only between April and October.